auth0/docs/articles/users/guides/link-user-accounts.md

   </div>
 </div>

-## Add missing properties from secondary identities with Rules
+## Add missing information with Rules

-When a user logs in, applications receive user information from the **primary identity**.
-Auth0 will not attempt to automatically complete any missing profile field with information from the secondary identities.
-For example, if the primary identity comes from a database connection and is missing the `given_name` and `family_name` properties, and the secondary identity comes from a Google social connection that includes the first and last name of the user, then by default, the application will **not** receive data contained in the second identity.
+When a user logs in, apps receive user information from the **primary identity**.
+Auth0 does not attempt to automatically complete missing profile fields with information from the secondary identities.
+For example, if the primary identity comes from a database connection and is missing the `given_name` and `family_name` properties, and the secondary identity comes from a Google social connection that includes the first and last name of the user, then the application will **not** receive data contained in the second identity.

 To add missing information to primary identities with information from secondary identities, you can write a [rule](/rules) like the following example: